If you've blocked our ad, please consider unblocking it.

 Modern-colored Mario with a slightly different palette.
 Oddly enough, the Dr. Mario and Kart Mario costumes have the same shade of brown as the unused version of the Mario costume.

-Unused Stretch gets another style, this time looking almost identical to the original game.
+Unused Stretch gets another style, this time having almost the exact same palette as the original.

 The SMB3 version of the Full Sledge Bro preview image.